starchyunderscore/w11-nonadmin-utils/README.md

 These are features are in the release, but do not work entirely as intended.

-- [x] Uninstall programs (Some programs may need admin to uninstall.)
-(Will not uninstall the built in apps.
+- [x] Uninstall programs (Some programs may need admin to uninstall, Will not uninstall the built in apps.
 Use something like [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) to do that)
 - [x] Install [lapce](https://github.com/lapce/lapce) (Needs visual c++)

 ## Alpha features